 Yep.
 There is that.
 We have 630W of solar installed on our boat that supplies about 1/2 of our total power needs (excepting the watermaker).
 This is about all we can fit in ways that I am comfortable mounting.
 Every once in a while, I revisit the costs of adding solar and seeing if it makes sense.

 Because of mounting limitations, we are limited to some of the more expensive solar options, flexible and semi-flexible panels.
-To double our solar capacity, and significantly reduce our generator run time is not at all cheap.
-For good quality panels about $6/Watt.
-To double our capacity would be 630 *6=$3800 + installation materials and costs.
+But, let’s take the best possible case and assume you can use the much cheaper fixed frame panels.
+To double our solar capacity, and significantly reduce our generator run time is not cheap.
+For good quality panels about $1.5/Watt.
+To double our capacity would be 630 *1.5=$945 + installation materials and costs.

-Note, that’s STILL not enough for us to cook electrically with solar, just run our current systems (NOT including the watermaker)! $3800 buys an AWFUL lot of diesel fuel.
-More than 3 years worth at $6/gallon.
+Note, that’s STILL not enough for us to cook electrically with solar, just run our current systems (NOT including the watermaker)! $945 buys an AWFUL lot of diesel fuel.
+More than 18 months worth at $5/gallon.
+And it would buy enough propane to cook for… well… a really long time!

 So The Answer Is…